 Thanks to the AMA, ACOG, news media, Hollywood, and horror stories being passed down from generation to generation, there are many disheartening myths surrounding childbirth.
 Unfortunately these myths are taken as truth.
-In the coming weeks, we will shed light on a number of these myths.
+Here at Birth Without Fear, we have shed light on a number of these myths.
 By revealing the truth, maybe we can get one step closer to birthing how God and nature intended us to.

-Here are some myths of childbirth that will be discussed in the months to come:
+Here are some myths of childbirth that have been discussed here:

 - Doctors only do interventions that are truly necessary.

 - Continuous fetal monitoring is safer than intermittent monitoring.

 - You have to birth on your back.